glorwlin/glorwlin.github.io/docs/what-is-sql.markdown

 # What is SQL?
 {: .no_toc }

-As a researcher who has spent four years developing machine learning algorithms for engineering problems, it surprised me that I have never learnt SQL before.
+As a researcher who has spent four years developing machine learning algorithms for engineering problems, it surprised me that I have never used any of the well-known database management systems.
 So SQL became the topic of my first personal learning project.
 {: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

+## Interesting facts

 To get a rough idea of what SQL is, I gathered some (interesting) facts that satisfied my curiosity.

 **SQL or SEQUEL?**
 - SEQUEL – Structured English QUEry Language